Screening for Choice Sets: Introduction

 Our paper provides a unified yet tractable framework that embeds project proposals as a special case.
 In our model, the agent can report a subset of technologies, which impose structures over payoff pairs, instead of a single payoff pair or any arbitrary subset of payoff pairs.
 The principal can commit to taking any actions enabled by the reported technologies rather than simply accepting or rejecting a proposal.
 These modifications substantially expand the scope of the general model and enable us to study strategic proposals regarding signal structures, production technologies, and unknown actions.

 This paper also relates to our earlier work \citet{BGL25}, which studies the specific example of managing persuasion, where the principal aims to discipline the strategic persuasion of an agent with private access to experiments/signals.
 To avoid tractability challenges, \citet{BGL25} adopts a robustness approach in which the principal minimizes worst-case regret over uncertainty in both the feasibility signal and the sender's partially aligned preferences.
-The present paper uses a classical Bayesian objective and focuses only on uncertainty over feasibility, thereby isolating the novel effect of screening on feasibility and providing a clearer contrast with the classical literature. \citet{CurelloSinander2025} analyze a dynamic disclosure problem in which the agent privately observes a breakthrough that expands the feasible frontier.
-The uncertainty concerns the arrival time of the breakthrough, and optimal mechanisms exhibit deadline structures.
-Their result remains unchanged if the agent privately knows the arrival time at the beginning, and this modified static model is included in our framework.
+The present paper uses a classical Bayesian objective and focuses only on uncertainty over feasibility, thereby isolating the novel effect of screening on feasibility and providing a clearer contrast with the classical literature. \citet{CurelloSinander2025} analyze a dynamic disclosure problem in which the agent privately observes the arrival of a breakthrough that expands the feasible frontier.
+Since uncertainty concerns the timing of the breakthrough, their optimal mechanisms take the form of deadline mechanisms.
+Their characterization applies to a static variant in which the agent privately knows the arrival time from the outset, and this static variant can be embedded in our framework.
 An agent with an earlier arrival time has a larger choice set; the corresponding complete-information curve is strictly decreasing; and the optimal promised-utility curve is flat, so the optimal mechanism exhibits the same deadline structures.